What is an Information Security Management System (ISMS) and how does it relate to ISO 27001?

 Firstly, before diving into describing what an ISMS is, Iâd like to clarify what a Management System is.
 The International Standards Organisation defines a management system as follows:Â

-âA management system is the way in which an organization manages the interrelated parts of its business in order to achieve its objectives.âÂ
+âA management system is the way in which an organisation manages the interrelated parts of its business in order to achieve its objectives.âÂ

 In practice this means a management system is a set of agreed processes, policies and procedures used by an organisation to ensure it can improve and perform the tasks necessary to achieve its objectives.
 The objectives could be in relation to its environmental performance, quality of products and services, occupational health and safety risks or information security risks.Â